 The three musketeers at The Grifter Brewing Company have been around the block.
 After starting off contract brewing out of Young Henrys back in 2012 and creating beers for the likes of Noma for their 2016 Australian residency, these gents have been busy over the past few years.

 The name itself refers to the teams' background as home brewers.
 "The name Grifter was a suggestion from a friend," says brewer Glenn Wignall, who is one of three behind Grifter, along with co-brewer Matt King and designer Trent Evans.
 "A grifter is a bit of a shady guy and since we came from a home brewing background, with no formal education in brewing, we felt it kind of fit."

-The eight-tap bar is located in a high-ceiling warehouse which maintains an industrial and minimalist fit-out.
+The eight-tap bar is located in a high-ceiling warehouse that maintains an industrial and minimalist fit-out.
 The brick bar was handmade with friends and family, as was most of the taproom, with the exception of the benchtops, which are the handiwork of Brisbane carpenters Blackwood Collective.
 Meanwhile, the pool room — an ode to their relationship with Cricketers Arms — is singular among the Sydney craft breweries and a draw card in itself.

-If you haven't already visited as part of our DIY Walking Tour, it's time to get those sneaks on.
+If you haven't already visited as part of our DIY Brewery Walking Tour, it's time to get those sneaks on.